ztachip/ztachip/Documentation/tensor_programmer_guide.md

 In example above, transfer units of innermost loop is a vector word (float8) but scattered among different threads.

-This is not efficient since the innerloop takes 8 clocks to complete each float8 vector.
+This is not efficient since the inner loop takes 8 clocks to complete each float8 vector.

 By adding SCATTER(0) directive, the transfer is rearranged and interleaved among all the PCOREs so that the 8-clock cycles required for each unit transfers are overlapped between all the PCOREs.